Why Is Heroin So Addictive?

 The body’s discomfort at not having the drug is called withdrawal and it is a main indicator of substance dependency having developed.
 Avoidance of withdrawal symptoms keeps many users running back to the drug even when they want to stop.

-Pure heroin can be smoked or snorted, but heroin is usually injected:
+Pure heroin can be smoked or snorted, but it is usually injected:

 - Into a vein.